 For each of the sample sizes shown in Figure 1a, we estimated the standardized effect size that would be required to detect an effect with 80% power for a whole-brain linear mixed-effects analysis using a voxelwise 5% familywise error (FWE) rate threshold from random field theory12.
-In other words, we found the minimum effect size (Cohen’s D) that would have been needed in each of these studies in order for the difference to be considered statistically significant, given the sample size.
+These error rates are standard in neuroimaging and statistics in general.
+In other words, we found the minimum effect size (Cohen’s D) that would have been needed in each of these studies in order for the difference to be considered statistically significant, given the median sample size.
 [Au:OK?]
 The data and code to generate Figure 1b figures are available at http://nbviewer.jupyter.org/github/poldracklab/power/blob/master/Fig_power/fig_power.ipynb

-To do this, we assumed that each study used a statistical map in an MNI (Montreal Neurological Institute) template with smoothness of three times the voxelsize, and a volume of 228483 voxels [Au:OK?
-The volume needs to be included here - please specify units].
-We assumed that in each case there would be one active region, with voxelwise standardised effect size D. In this demonstration, we assume the spatial extent of the active region to be relatively small, and we expect only one local maximum in the region.
+To do this, we assumed that each study used a statistical map with T-values in an MNI (Montreal Neurological Institute) template with smoothness of three times the voxelsize, a commonly used value for smoothness in fMRI analysis.
+The MNI template is a freely available template, obtained from an average T1 scan for 152 subjects with a resolution of 2 millimeter, with a volume of 228483 voxels [Au:OK?
+The volume needs to be included here - please specify units], used by default in FSL (Oxford Centre for Functional MRI of the Brain Software Library) and SPM (Statistical Parametric Mapping; a suite of programmes available from MATLAB (MathWorks)) [Au:OK?].
+We assumed that in each case there would be one active region, with voxelwise standardised effect size D. In other words, we assume that for each subject, all voxels in the active region are on average D standardised units higher than the voxels in the non-active region.
+In this demonstration, we assume the spatial extent of the active region to be relatively small so that there is only one local maximum in the region.
+Larger regions with multiple local maxima will decrease the detectable effect size.

-To calculate the voxelwise statistical significance threshold for the active region in this model statistical map, we used the FSL (Oxford Centre for Functional MRI of the Brain Software Library) function ptoz, which uses Gaussian [Au: OK?] random field theory.
-This approach gives a FWE threshold of 5.12.
-[Au: Addition OK?]
+To calculate the voxelwise statistical significance threshold for the active region in this model statistical map, we used the FSL function ptoz, which computes a FWE threshold for a given volume and smoothness using the Euler Characteristic.
+This approach ensures that the probability of a voxel in the non-active brain region exceeding this significance threshold is controlled at 5%.
+This resulting significance threshold, t, is equal to 5.12.

-We computed the power....

-The probability that the local maximum peak of activation in the active region exceeds this significance threshold was computed the distribution of local maximafrom Cheng and Schwartzman.
-Last, the average effect size needed to exceed the significance threshold in each of the studies selected in Figure 1a was found by...
+For each sample size in the studies selected in Figure 1a, the statistical power is computed for a range of standardised effect sizes D. The statistical power is defined as the probability that the local maximum peak of activation in the active region exceeds this significance threshold and was computed by taking the integral of the null distribution of local maxima increased with D/sqrt(n), over the interval [t,] from Cheng and Schwartzman.
+Lastly, the median effect size needed to exceed the significance threshold in each of the studies was found by selecting the effect size D that results in statistical power higher than 0.80 as computed in the previous step.

 Figure 1b shows the median effect sizes needed to establish significance, with 80% power and alpha 0.05[Au:OK?].
 Despite the decreases in these hypothetical effect sizes over the past 20 years, Fig. 1b shows that, even today, the average study is only sufficiently powered to detect very large effects of more than ~0.9.
 [Au:OK?]
-Given that many of the studies will be assessing group differences or brain activity [Au:OK?]–behaviour correlations (which will inherently have lower power), this represents an optimistic lower bound on the powered effect size.
+Given that many of the studies will be assessing group differences or brain activity [Au:OK?]–behaviour correlations (which will inherently have lower power than average group effects), this represents an optimistic lower bound on the powered effect size.